Wall Street: Face Reality and Work Honestly

 It was only in the past few months in finishing up transcribing and editing my project with Julian Moody that I have been musing and reflecting on all this.
 I met Julian in 2007 in Santa Barbara and our friendship grew through the course of the financial meltdown in 2008.
 Born in 1917, he had lived through the Great Depression.
 With him I had discussed both financial crises of 1929 and 2008—the truly miserable worldwide consequences of reckless activity on Wall Street.
 Now it seems strange and funny to think that both financial meltdowns had occurred just down the street from where I was sitting in church.
 And ground zero of the economic meltdowns is just blocks from ground zero of 9/11.
 I remember when arriving at the Jenner’s apartment building for the first time, I gasped at the sheer mass and scale of the 110-story World Trade Center which stood six to seven blocks away from their apartment.
 Sometimes when a ship I was on as a midshipman was docked at Port Newark or Elizabeth in New Jersey, I would visit the Jenners.
 The train station I got off at was at World Trade Center, in the bowels just below the twin towers and then I walked up to their apartment sometimes against a tidal wave of business suits during rush hour.
 I’ve also eaten with the Jenners and Rev. Lloyd Casson of Trinity in the cafeteria off the 44th floor sky lobby in South Tower.
 The sky lobby was gorgeous with stunning views of the city.
 To think that is all gone now, destroyed by Muslim jihadists angered by what’s vaguely referred to as our “freedom,” but perhaps also rightfully enraged by the crass materialism and lack of morals of our times and culture (but obviously expressing their anger in a completely misguided and immoral way.)
 I never really thought about it much since 9/11.
 I spent quite a bit of time in lower Manhattan during those important formative years, and off and on I would think of that time in my life but never dwelled on it too much, but lately it has been on my mind and heart a lot.
 Crossing an ocean on a ship, the world seems so huge, but yet it is also so small and interconnected.

 In our recent reminiscence regarding Trinity Wall Street, Don spoke of the historic pipe organ being permanently damaged by the dust cloud fallout of the tower collapses.
 He also mentioned that the main entrance of Trinity used to face the Hudson River instead of Wall Street.
 Trinity, which is older than the United States, has had three churches on that site since 1697 when first granted a charter by the British monarchy.
 The first church burned down in the great fire of 1776.
-It sat in ruins for some years and when rebuilt in 1790, the entrance was mysteriously changed to face Wall Street, the reason never documented so we can only speculate why.
+It sat in ruins for some years and when rebuilt (it was completed in 1790), the entrance was mysteriously changed to face Wall Street, the reason never documented so we can only speculate why.
 The roof of the second church collapsed after an especially severe snow storm in 1838-39, forcing another rebuild.
 The church as it now stands was completed in 1846.

 The coincidence of attending Trinity with Don and Sue, my friendship with Julian, and recently reading about Wall Street had set me musing much about the financial crises of 2008 and 1929.
 The main culprit of the 2008 meltdown were derivatives known as credit default swaps (or CDS.)
 Ironically, CDS were created to make loan instruments safer and thereby the financial system safer.
 In a CDS, the risk is separated from loans and viewed and sold as a commodity (in the form of an unregulated insurance policy against loan default) with the hope that the risk is now somehow eliminated or at least reduced.
 But as former derivatives trader and author Satyajit Das points out, the reality is that the risk is never eliminated, it is just being moved around in a complex shell game in an interconnected global financial system.
 Firms believed they were unloading the risk associated with bad loans to other firms in other countries, only to unwittingly buy them back via credit derivatives so complex they are barely understood by the people trading and dealing in them.
 And more troubling, irresponsible and predatory lending became more prevalent after the creation of CDS with the belief that the risk was now avoided.
 This fueled an epidemic of bad loans whose risk had now, through the proliferation of CDS, become systemic, infecting the entire financial system.
 This sickly house of cards collapsed, beginning with the Bear Stearns collapse in 2008, leading to a severe global recession and also prompting government bailout of banks to prevent a worldwide financial crisis akin to another Great Depression.